 This park was opened up to the public in 1989 and is part of Hampstead Heath.
 It has so many attractions and combined with the nearby Pergola that it will keep you occupied for an entire day.
-This of course includes a lie down on the grass and a snooze!
+This, of course, includes a lie down on the grass and a snooze!
 What I loved about this park is that it’s exceptionally beautiful.
 The lawns are well manicured and springy just like a mattress.
 There are so many beautiful plants and flowers to admire and with this comes a lot of wildlife from squirrels to birds, butterflies and bees.
-They actually won the London in Bloom 2014 award for Large Park which they were awarded gold and category winner which is testament to just how fantastic it is.
+They actually won the London in Bloom 2014 award for Large Park which they were awarded gold and category winner which is a testament to just how fantastic it is.

 The free zoo is small but a great addition to the park and perfect for the kids to see a few animals.
-You’ll find ring tailed lemurs, European eagles owls, laughing kookaburras, white faced whistling ducks, donkeys and more.
+You’ll find ring-tailed lemurs, European eagles owls, laughing kookaburras, white-faced whistling ducks, donkeys and more.
 All of these animals are actually available to adopt which is a lovely thing to do.
 There’s also an aviary when you can do a bit of bird spotting.
 Close by is a deer enclosure where you’ll see plenty of deer lying around.

 If you’re a fan of squirrels then wander through the stumpery which is like a mini woodland featuring lots of tree stumps, ferns and moss.
 The tree stumps are quite sculptural and natural works of art.
 Apparently, the Victorians were keen on these types of gardens as a way for encouraging wildlife.
 The squirrels are so friendly that they come right up to you which makes for a great photo opportunity.
 You might also spot hedgehogs and plenty of birds.